-Amazon should stop interfering with efforts by its workers to unionise, a group of investors in the company has said.
-Photographer: Thorsten Wagner/Bloomberg
+Amazon should stop interfering with efforts by its workers to unionise ahead of a pivotal vote in Alabama, said a group of more than 70 of its investors.

 Mail-in balloting began this week among more than 5,800 employees in Bessemer, a suburb of Birmingham, marking the first attempt by US-based Amazon workers to vote for union representation.